suryaram14/BudgetMe/README.md

 # CS151-Project
 Expense Management System

-To run homepage click on Main.java and from here the functionality that are added are adding transactions + deleting transactions.
+To run homepage click on Main.java in the homePage package.
+From here the functionality that we added are adding transactions + deleting transactions.